← Back to Collections

 View In App

 Large, silent, slow-moving triangular craft have been reported for decades.
 Witnesses range from police officers and military personnel to commercial pilots and ordinary people standing in their backyards.
 The objects are often seen hovering at low altitude, drifting above rooftops and treetops with an uncanny silence.
 Then, without warning, they disappear.
-Commonly reported features include three white or amber lights positioned at each corner, a red light at the center, and a dark, sometimes semi-translucent, body.
+Commonly reported features include three white or amber lights positioned at each corner, sometimes a red light at the center, and occasionally they are described as having a dark or semi-translucent body.

 Notable Cases